Adrianf118/Figgys-Chat/README.md

 To run this program do the following:
   1. Download files
-  2. Edit server file by adding your local ip
+  2. Edit server file by adding your local host
   3. Run server file
-  4. Then add clients to the server by running the clients file and follow the promps
+  4. Then add clients to the server by running the clients file and follow the promps on the terminal and gui

 Easiest to run this on terminal